-Before using this information and the product it supports, be sure to read the general information under "Notices," on page 69.
+Before using this information and the product it supports, read the information in "Notices," on page 65.

-Sixth Edition (November 2006)
+First Edition (December 2007)

-This edition applies to Enterprise COBOL for z/OS, Version 3 Release 4 (Program Number 5655-G53) and to all subsequent releases and modifications until otherwise indicated in new editions.
+This edition applies to Version 4 Release 1 of IBM Enterprise COBOL for z/OS (program number 5655-S71) and to all subsequent releases and modifications until otherwise indicated in new editions.
+Make sure that you are using the correct edition for the level of the product.